Luke Aylward

 Set goals, be ambitious

-If you want to speed it up, set a goal that moves you towards your vision, even better a goal with a deadline and some healthy pressure.
+If you want to speed up the process, set a goal that moves you towards your vision, even better a goal with a deadline and some healthy pressure.

 Getting on stage or taking an exam is really powerful, as it removes the option not to improve.